varghele/MD-molprep/README.md

 # MD-molprep
-Short preparation for placement of small molecules for MD simulation
+Short preparation for placement of small molecules in MD simulation